-Question: When can I hear my baby's heartbeat in pregnancy?
+Question: How soon can I hear my baby's heartbeat in pregnancy?

 You can typically hear your baby's first heart beat with a Doppler stethoscope between 9 and 12 weeks of pregnancy.
 There are some women who will hear it slightly earlier and some who will hear it slightly later.
 This delay can be due to mom's anatomy, miscalculated due dates and other non-problematic things.
 It can also be due to a problem with the pregnancy, like an impending miscarriage.
 Be sure to ask your practitioner about what a normal fetal heart rate